Engee documentation

 Evaluatable

-# Wall thermal resistance — resistance of the wall to heat flow due to heat conduction
+# Wall thermal resistance — wall resistance to heat flow due to thermal conductivity

 K/W